Redracer93/Decentralized-Lightning-Service-Provider_DLSP/README.md

 ### Configuration for restarting the Application

 The environment variable listed below are used to restart the DLSP application.
+Restart option is provided, so the user can set the interval on how many seconds/minutes/hours the oracle application should be restarted - Just in case the application has stopped working due to some issue.

       ALLOW_AUTO_RESTART=true/false
       RESTART_INTERVAL_SECONDS=Your_restart_interval_seconds